The Critical Role of Culture in Employer Branding4 min read.

 Use the following strategies to ensure your culture is boldly defined while providing a firm foundation for your employer brand:

-Considering the fact that 7 out of 10 people say they wouldn’t work for even a leading company if it had a bad culture, it’s clearly important to take the time to see where you’re falling short or knocking it out of the park.
-Ensure your culture is the best it can be by taking the pulse of your people; they’re the real subject matter experts.
+Considering the fact that organizational culture has a measurable effect on employee happiness, it’s clearly important to take the time to see where you’re falling short or knocking it out of the park.
+Ensure your culture is the best it can be by taking the pulse of your people — they’re the real subject matter experts.
 Then, make any necessary changes based on what they tell you.

 DEI initiatives should be part of any workplace culture.
 Applicants in today’s world consider companies’ commitments to inclusion and diversity when making job decisions, so diversity work needs to be more than just talk.
-In fact, 61% of people think DEI strategies are essential.
+In fact, almost 80% of workers want to work for a company that values DEI.
 You must be clear about where you stand.

 Explain transparently the actionable steps you’re taking to support DEI efforts.
 For example, have you made changes to your financial and physical environments, talent sourcing, recruitment, employee training, and promotion process?
 Your internal and external audiences want to know, and you should be ready to show them.
 It’s an integral part of DEI success and a key aspect of building a strong and authentic culture.